eprintsug/repairXapianIndex/README.md

 tar -xvf {repo}-xapian-{hostname}.tar
 ````

-Double check the consistency of the backup for safety reasons:
+Check the consistency of the backup for safety reasons:

 ````
 /{path_to_bin}/xapian-check /{backup_dir}/xapian/